 on Hooper Ridge Rd (Co Rd 86) at the intersection of Boudinot Ln

-Remnants: Concord Church & Cemetery 1 miles south of the GPS Coordinates on Kasler Creek
+Remnants: Concord Church and Cemetery a mile south of the GPS Coordinates on Kasler Creek

-Description: This small farming & postal town was founded by the Linscott family from Maine which owned land in both Ames & Homer Township.
+Description: This small farming and postal town was founded by the Linscott family from Maine which owned land in both Ames and Homer Township.
 Albert W. Wolfe (1848 – 1926) was the only known postmaster.
-He moved to Franklin County & was buried with relatives in Green Lawn Cemetery on Greenlawn Ave in Columbus.
+He moved to Franklin County and was buried with relatives in Green Lawn Cemetery on Greenlawn Ave in Columbus.
 The present Concord Church brick structure was completed in 1895.
-Some members of the Linscott family were buried in Concord & Hooper Ridge Cemeteries in Ames Township.
+Some members of the Linscott family were buried in Concord and Hooper Ridge Cemeteries in Ames Township.